SAP-samples/teched2025-DT261/exercises/ex02/README.md

 ## Summary

 You have now added a single editable field to your extensible RAP business object.
-In the next execise we will show how to add an action.
+In the next exercise we will show how to add an action.

 Continue to - [Exercise 3 - Add an action ](../ex03/README.md)